 Science is based on observation and experimentation.
 Religion is based on belief and superstition.
 With religion, rational and logical thinking has to be suspended in order to accept ideas on “faith.”
 That was never the case in the African spiritual system.
 Logic was never at odds with science.

 The ancient Kemetic principal called Heru/Horus is the thread that connects Lucifer, Imhotep, and Jesus on different levels within the Kemetic framework.
-Once you understand this principle the Kemetic/Egyptian System will not be confusing.
+Once you understand this principle the Kemetic/Egyptian System will not be confusing. and you will be enlightened about what Lucifer originally meant.

 You will then be able to uncover deeper concepts and connections in the Bible.